BusKill/buskill-mac/README.md

 tar -xf BusKill_Package.tar.gz

-2. Move the Folder called "BusKill_CLI" to "~Applications/"
+2. Move the Folder called "BusKill" to "~Applications/"

 cd ~/Downloads/BusKill_Package
-mv BusKill_CLI ~/Application/
+mv BusKill /Applications/

 3. Make the BusKill_CLI.py executable

-cd ~/Application/BusKill_CLI
+cd /Applications/BusKill
-chmod a+x BusKill_CLI.py
+chmod a+x buskill.py

 4. Add to the PATHS Folder (Allowing the Application to ran from anywhere)

 sudo nano /etc/paths

-add the following line to the end of the file ~/Applications/BusKill_CLI
+add the following line to the end of the file /Applications/BusKill

 # About the Mac Port

-The Mac Port will have 3 applications. this will depend upon the users preference.
+The Mac Port will have 2 applications. this will depend upon the users preference.

 CLI Application - This will mainly be aimed at the power users. and allows easy integration into existing .sh scripts. this version will warn you of certain errors however it will not ask you to confirm every single thing